How to maintain professional boundaries as a support worker

 Qualities of a good support worker

-The qualities of a good worker are many and varied.
+The qualities of a good support worker are many and varied.
 Everyone brings different strengths to their role, values, beliefs, practical knowledge, and skills.
 But some key skills areas make workers more effective, for example:

 • Ability to listen and understand